nkoppel/virpn/README.md

     'oac'          = arc cosine
     'oat'          = arc tangent

+    'ior'          = round a number to the nearest integer 'iof'          = floor a number
+    'ioc'          = ceil a number
+    'iodr'         = round the first number to the second number of digits after the decimal point 'ioe' or 'ol'  = fix small floating point errors

 ### Constants

     'cp'  = pi
     'ce'  = e
     'cq'  = square root of 2
-    'cn'  = nan
+    'cs'  = distance between 1 and the next representable number 'cn'  = nan
     'cip' = poitive infinity
     'cin' = negative infinity